We're committed to helping students succeed

 OCUF video scholarships available

 The Ohio Credit Union Foundation (OCUF) provides three video scholarship opportunities for Ohio credit union members pursuing an undergraduate degree.
 The first-place winner will receive $5,000, the second-place winner will receive $2,500 and the third-place winner will receive $1,000.
-Entrants must answer the scholarship question by creating a 1 to 2½-minute video addressing this year’s topic: ‘Show us how you envision the credit union of the future.’
+Entrants must answer the scholarship question by creating a 1 to 2½-minute video addressing this year’s topic: ‘How can credit unions attract younger members?’
 Video entries can be edgy, funny, bold, simple, serious – or anything in between.
 Learn more about this scholarship opportunity.